iKernels/transformers-lightning/README.md

 ## Install
 Install the last stable release with
 ```
-pip install git+https://github.com/lucadiliello/transformers-lightning.git --upgrade
+pip install transformers-lightning.git
 ```

-You can also install a particular version, for example the `0.3.0` by doing:
+You can also install a particular older version, for example the `0.3.0` by doing:
 ```
-pip install git+https://github.com/lucadiliello/transformers-lightning.git@0.3.0 --upgrade
+pip install git+https://github.com/iKernels/transformers-lightning.git@0.3.0 --upgrade
 ```